spm81/Quansheng_UV-K5/Firmware/UNIVERSAL FIRMWARE ( All Radios - UV-K5, UV-K5(8), UV-K6, UV-5R Plus, etc...)/Custom Firmware by Matoz/README.md

 # Custom Firmware by Matoz (MCFW)

+**MCFW V0.13A** - Based on Open Spectrum Firmware - Based on OneofEleven OEFW-9d990f7 with facgi Spectrum Refactor OSFW-fae171f ( FM RADIO Disable + COMPOSER Disable + Added Roger Beep Motorola on the Menu + improvement in SATCOM reception )<br>
-**MCFW V0.12A** - Based on Open Spectrum Firmware - Based on OneofEleven OEFW-8fb9825 with facgi Spectrum Refactor OSFW-fae171f ( FM RADIO Disable + COMPOSER Disable + Added Roger Beep Motorola on the Menu + improvement in SATCOM reception )<br>
+**MCFW V0.12A** - Based on Open Spectrum Firmware - Based on OneofEleven OEFW-8fb9825 with facgi Spectrum Refactor OSFW-fae171f ( FM RADIO Disable + COMPOSER Disable + Added Roger Beep Motorola on the Menu + improvement in SATCOM reception ) * Bug on Spectrum */F Keys on Custom_Firmware_by_Matoz_V0.12A.bin file<br>
 **MCFW V0.11A** - Based on Open Spectrum Firmware - Based on OneofEleven OEFW-84e1745 with facgi Spectrum Refactor OSFW-c5a39e7 ( FM RADIO Disable + Added Roger Beep Motorola on the Menu + improvement in SATCOM reception )<br>
 **MCFW V0.10A** - Based on Open Spectrum Firmware - Based on OneofEleven OEFW-2551077 with facgi Spectrum Refactor OSFW-60d0e04 ( Added Roger Beep Motorola on the Menu + improvement in SATCOM reception )<br><br>

 **MCFW V0.09** - Based on Open Spectrum Firmware - New-Menu based on OSFW-f7657ad by Tunas1337 with facgi Spectrum Refactor OSFW-60d0e04 ( Equal to MCFW V0.0.8 but with some fixes)<br>